Mattyyzz/Healthcare-Clinic--Group-6/README.md

 ## Problem Description:

 Our team modeled and built a relational database for a healthcare clinic company.
-The central entity in our model is the healthcare center that branches out to departments carrying various necessary entities such as
+The central entity in our model is the healthcare center that branches out to departments carrying various necessary entities such as inventory, billing records, appointments, patient information, etc. We created an in-depth data model encompassing our entities, uploaded potential data to these entities, and executed various simple and complex queries to